solita/sv-security-scans-02/2023-02-26-venture-not-all-eggs.md

 commutative, *X XOR X = 0*, and *X XOR 0 = X*.

-You may ask a question: why using bitwise *XOR*, we may simply chop our 256-bit Secret in two 128-bit halves, the beginning, and the end.
-If one of those get lost, it reveals 128 bits of your Secret and its strength remains 128 bits, which is probably enough against brute-force attacks by ordinary computers, but not enough against the emerging quantum computers.
+You may ask a question: why using bitwise *XOR*, we may simply chop our 256-bit *Secret* in two 128-bit halves, the beginning, and the end.
+If one of those get lost, it reveals 128 bits of your Secret and its strength remains 128 bits, which is probably enough against brute-force attacks by present-day supercomputers, but not enough against the emerging quantum computers.
 Our *XOR* split scheme has 256-bit strength, enough against any quantum computers.